How to Excel at Google Ads Campaign Management

 Review these definitions to learn more about these basic Google Ads optimizations:

 - Account: Your account oversees all your advertising efforts.
-Its where you update your payment information, build your newest campaigns, and evaluate your overall advertising performance.
-You log in to your account via your Google account.
+It’s where you update your payment information, build your newest campaigns, and evaluate your overall advertising performance.

 - Campaign: Your campaign houses the budget and settings for a single campaign, which includes your ad groups, ads, and keywords.
 You can have more than one campaign running in Google Ads.

 - Ad group: Your ad group contains your ads and targeted keywords.
-It’s specific to a theme in your overall campaign, like emergency plumbing services, sandals, or moving services.
-While related, your ad groups should have differences, like promoting formal or casual sandals.
+It’s specific to a theme in your overall campaign.
+While related, your ad groups should have differences, like promoting formal vs. casual sandals.

-- Ads: Your ads (within your ad groups) feature your ad copy.
-You can create multiple ads for an ad group to test and determine which ones get the most attention and action from consumers.
+- Ads: Your individual ads feature your ad copy.
+You can create multiple ads for an ad group to test and determine which ones get the most attention from consumers.
 A free offer, for example, may drive clicks and conversions.

-- Keywords: Your keywords, also within your ad groups, detail what keywords trigger your ad to appear in search results.
+- Keywords: Your keywords detail what keywords trigger your ad to appear in search results.
 These keywords should coordinate with the theme of your ad group, like “emergency residential plumbers” for the ad group “Residential Emergency Plumber.”

-2. Audit your Google Ads’ budget and bids (and set realistic ones)
+2. Audit your Google Ads budget and bids

 Next, you want to assess your current campaign budget and keyword bids.

 Depending on your campaign type, your bids may not target specific keywords.
-If you’re running a remarketing campaign, for instance, you may stick with targeting users in your remarketing audience versus adding keywords too.
+If you’re running a remarketing campaign, for instance, you may stick with targeting users in your remarketing audience versus adding keywords as well.

 When it comes to Google Ads, most businesses pay $1 to $2 per click.
 If you’re advertising on the Google Display Network, you’ll probably have a lower cost-per-click (CPC).
 The average CPC for the Google Display Network is $1 or less.

-Using these averages, you can generate a baseline budget for your Google Ads campaign.
+Using these averages, you can generate a baseline daily budget for your campaign, which you can then set in Google Ads.

 If you already have an existing campaign, Google will often provide a daily budget, as well as bidding recommendations.
 These recommendations often include insight into what your company could earn, like additional clicks, if you increase your budget.